x-t/xyzanalytics/README.md

 # xyzanalytics
 A small (under 100 lines) PHP script for collecting analytics.
-It collects IP addresses, so, it's your duty to be GDPR-compliant here.
+It collects IP addresses, so it's your duty to be GDPR-compliant here.

 ## Usage
 The repository has two scripts, let's break down their usage.